Andrew Gruel: Gruel's first television appearance was on the BBC show The Endless Feast in 2007. He served as a judge on the Food Channel's Food Truck Face Off and Chopped Junior, and also appeared on Eat St. on the Cooking Channel, Today on NBC, and On the Rocks on the Food Network. In 2015, Gruel starred as a host on season one of the reality television show Say It To My Face! along with Chef Anthony Dispensa. Since 2020, he has been a frequent guest on various national news programs.Radio

 Gruel hosted a culinary radio show called Cooking with Gruel in 2015.
 He co-hosts the weekly The SoCal Restaurant Show on KLAA, which launched in 2012.

+City council

+On March 18, 2025, Gruel was appointed to fill a vacant seat on the Huntington Beach City Council that was previously held by Tony Strickland, who was elected to the California State Senate.

 Television appearances

 Personal life

 Gruel and his wife Lauren Gruel have four children.